jargon-io/jargon/README.md

 ```

 ## TODO
-* generate my own summaries and bold words (in snippets too)
-  * get rid of "This article explores..."
-"This cluster contains..."
 * have claude generate a better readme
 * support white papers and articles that require navigating past abstract (eg: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5113355)
 * simplify how queries are generated and retrieve in ResearchThreadJob